deleeuwblue/deleeuwblog/_posts/2023-1-18-Using-Automation-to-Deploy-Embeddable-AI.md

 There is also a CLI called iascable.
 It is used to convert the bill of materials into Terraform assets.
 A container image is also provided which comes with all tools necessary to run the generated Terraform.

-## Deployment Automation for Watson NLP Library for Embed
+## Deployment Automation of Watson NLP Library for Embed

 In the example bill of materials file, the following layers are configured: